-As of this guarter, 0 rental properties have completed rehabilitation.
+As of this quarter, 0 rental properties have completed rehabilitation.

-The State is in the middle of the application review phase.
+The State is currently in the application review phase of the rental rehabilitation program.
+Applications received are reviewed for eligibility and duplication of benefits funds.
 The program will provide up to \$50,000 in construction service to rental owners for rehabilitation and associated improvements of single-family stick-built rental properties.
 Property owner applicants will be required to rent out the homes only to the Low to Moderate Income (LMI) Community, which are households earning 80% or less of the Area Median Income.
 All rentals must comply with the HUD Home rent limits for a five year affordability period.
 This activity will solely focus on Affordable Rental Rehabilitations in the Non Most Impacted and Distressed (NMID) areas.